Chart Color Schemes

 North Wollongong features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In North Wollongong, as per the latest Census, 16.8% of dwellings were houses while 83.2% comprised semi-detached homes, apartments, and other types.
-In contrast, Non-Metro NSW had 58.9% houses and 41.1% other dwellings.
+In North Wollongong, as per the latest Census, 16.8% of dwellings were houses while 83.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW where 58.9% of dwellings were houses and 41.1% were other types.
 Home ownership in North Wollongong stood at 20.1%, with mortgaged dwellings at 12.6% and rented ones at 67.3%.
-The median monthly mortgage repayment was $1,950, lower than Non-Metro NSW's average of $2,189.
-Median weekly rent in North Wollongong was $395, compared to Non-Metro NSW's $400.
-Nationally, North Wollongong's mortgage repayments were higher at $1,950 against the Australian average of $1,863, while rents were also higher at $395 versus $375.
+The median monthly mortgage repayment was $1,950, below the Non-Metro NSW average of $2,189.
+The median weekly rent in North Wollongong was $395, compared to $400 in Non-Metro NSW.
+Nationally, North Wollongong's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were also higher at $395 compared to the national figure of $375.

 Frequently Asked Questions - Housing